Here’s to the crazy ones

 The meme in Silicon Valley is that all these technology companies are “making the world a better place”.
 Steve Jobs may have sown the seeds of this mentality with the Think Different campaign, but there’s an important difference.
 “Here’s to the crazy ones” is not about social good, it’s about rewriting our social reality.
 The ad links rebels, artists, and computers with a vague sense of changing the world.
 It’s necessarily the social world being described—this is changing the world in the Bob Dylan sense, not the global warming sense.
 Additionally, this is change for its own sake: the ad calls for change, but there are no ideals nor higher values attached to it.

-This is why technological disruption and social critique make such a good match.
-Social critique takes on the status quo, but by itself would erode the social order completely.
+This is why technological disruption and critical theory make such a good match.
+Critical theory takes on the status quo, but by itself would erode the social order completely.
 Technology disrupts legacy institutions, but by itself has no telos.
-Social critique gives technology license to tear down and technological disruption gives critique the tools it needs to rebuild.
+Critical theory gives technology license to tear down and technological disruption gives critique the tools it needs to rebuild.
 Although neither puts forward a constructive vision of the future, they are enough to engender a new sort of common ground.

 This sort of common ground, however, will never be enough.
-Social critique and technological disruption, although they seem compatible, are perhaps better understood as codependent.
 In the new common ground there is no justice, no truth, and no legitimately-held power.
 There is only disruption and change for its own sake.

 What is too often missing in pursuits of revolution is a vision of what’s worth preserving as vivid as one’s sense of what needs torn down.
 Everyone knows how Thomas Paine’s Common Sense was the spark that started the American Revolution, but fewer know that some of his fellow revolutionaries were unimpressed by the treatise.
 John Adams, for one, believed that Common Sense was simplistic.
 It sought only to tear down, but did none of the work to build up again.
 So Adams and others put in the work—drawing upon expertise in law and governance, and focusing on what we all have in common as humans—to imagine an alternative to the British Monarchy that preserved all the most important aspects of human flourishing, while doing away with the tyranny of our distant leaders.